Frequently Asked Questions About Coverdell Education Savings Accounts

 Parents, grandparents, other relatives, friends, and the child for whom the account is being established can contribute to a Coverdell ESA.
-Since 2002, organizations, such as corporations, have also been permitted to invest in a Coverdell ESA.
+Since 2002, organizations, such as corporations and trusts, have also been permitted to invest in a Coverdell ESA.
 Contributions can be made by individuals with modified adjusted gross income of less than $110,000.
 For a couple filing a joint return, that amount is $220,000.

 How can Coverdell ESA withdrawals be used?

 Coverdell ESA withdrawals can be used to pay for qualified education expenses at elementary and secondary schools (K-12), including public, private, or religious schools, as well as any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the Department of Education.
 This includes virtually all accredited, public, nonprofit, and private postsecondary institutions.